TechGrounds-Cloud8/cloud8-abdeslamazhir/02_Linux_1/Linux 5.md

 # File permissions

-How to give and remove certain permissions for users for specific files.
+Creating a file, users and groups and how to give and remove certain permissions for users for specific files.

 ## Key terminology